RPG-Research/bcirpg/Project-Ilmatar-Tech-Scope.md

-Project Ilmatar Tech Specs Doc by Hawke Robinson — published a few seconds ago, last modified a few seconds ago This is a snapshot of the BCI RPG "Project Ilmatar" project technical specifications document.
+# Project Ilmatar Tech Specs Doc
+by Hawke Robinson

+This is a snapshot of the BCI RPG "Project Ilmatar" project technical specifications document.
 This snapshot was from the October 1st, 2023 revision.
 This will be updated periodically as resources allow.
+This will need major cleaning up to fit within the .md format properly.

-PROJECT ILMATAR
+# PROJECT ILMATAR

 RPG Research